-The subscription business is an interesting topic because in theory it can stabilize the revenue stream for companies and build a long-term relationship with customers.
-Customers sign up for the subscription and as long as they like the service they may never cancel.
+The subscription business is an exciting topic because, in theory, it can stabilize the revenue stream for companies and build long-term relationships with customers.
+Customers sign up for the subscription and may never cancel as long as they like it.

 What businesses should run a subscription business model?

-It’s really hard to come up with any business that couldn’t offer something as a subscription.
-As long as you have a product that people need you could consider sending them a new one every so often as part of a subscription.
-Or if the product needs to be serviced every so often you could sell that as a subscription.
+It’s hard to come up with any business that can’t offer something as a subscription.
+As long as you have a product that people need, you could consider sending them a new one every so often as part of a subscription.
+Or if the product needs to be serviced often, you could sell that as a subscription.

 How to make the subscription business model human

 Subscription business model expert and author Robbie Kellman Baxter joined me on an episode of my podcast to discuss what businesses need to consider when running a business on this model.